Matthatter693/Character-Device-Driver/README.md

 crw-rw-rw- 1 root root 510, 0 Jul 24 21:21 /dev/cbuf-0
 ```

-- Additionally use dmesg to look at the kernel's debug log
+- Additionally use dmesg to look at the kernel's debug log.

 ```
 [31696.605262] Entering: cdev_release